-Before you set off on dog friendly holidays, confirm that you’ve actually booked dog friendly accommodation.
 Even if a booking site says that a hotel is dog friendly, I recommend you call before travel to confirm policies have not changed.
 Dog friendly vacations start with dog friendly hotels and campgrounds!
-Am I right?

-- Take your pet on a long car drive — to see if he has the right temperament for it,
+- Take your pet on a long car drive — is he having fun or is he panicked?

 - Spend the night at a friend’s house, so to speak.
 If your pooch can handle an overnight stay in a non-familiar house, he can probably handle a hotel stay.